nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>
 <img src="images/logo.png" width="200px"><br>

-Are you a university student struggling to manage your modules and your degree progression?
-Introducing to you, **MODTrek**, here to ease the process and your worries!<br><br>
+Are you a university student struggling to manage your modules or classes and track your degree progress?
+Introducing **MODTrek**, here to help you with that!

-**MODTrek** is a desktop application for managing your modules and degree progression, optimised for use via a Command Line Interface (CLI).
-Equipped with an eye-catching Graphical User Interface (GUI), the app provides a convenient platform for you to easily access and update your modules within presses of a keyboard.
-Module and degree progression tracking have never been easier!<br><br>
+**MODTrek** is a desktop application for managing your modules and degree progress, optimised for Command Line Interface (CLI) users who prefer typing over using their mouse.
+Equipped with an eye-catching Graphical User Interface (GUI), the app provides a convenient platform for you to access and update your modules within presses of a keyboard.
+Module and degree progress tracking have never been easier!

-Disclaimer: This application is currently geared towards NUS Computer Science Students of the AY2021-2022 cohort only.
+Disclaimer: This application is currently geared towards NUS Computer Science Students of the AY2021-2022 cohort.
 To other students, fret not!
-We plan to expand our application's scope in the coming years, so do keep a lookout!
+We plan to expand our application’s scope to more majors, cohorts and universities in the coming years, so keep a lookout!

 --------------------------------------------------------------------------------------------------------------------